 10.9 km, 4 hrs 05 mins

-4. Zoomed-out example on the "German" OSM map layer
+4. Zoomed-out example

 The following example uses a parameter called "zoomout": By default, the map is centered and scaled automatically to the extents of the track.
 If you want to have a better overview, you can use the zoomout parameter to - well, zoom the map out by <n> levels.
 Here i used zoomout=3 (and a different set of markers - a couple of (royalty-free) marker sets come with the plugin).